Amurdak language

 Amurdak, also rendered Amurdag, Amurdak, Amurag, Amarag and Wureidbug, is an Aboriginal Australian language historically spoken in an area around the eastern coast of Van Diemen Gulf, in the Northern Territory of Australia.
-No speakers were recorded in 2021, so it may be extinct.
+No speakers were recorded in the 2021 census, although the last speaker, Charlie Mungulda, coauthored a paper in 2020.

 Status

 According to a report by the National Geographic Society and the Living Tongues Institute for Endangered Languages, it is an endangered language.
 The last living speaker, Charlie Mungulda, worked with Australian linguists Nick Evans, Robert Handelsmann and others, over several decades to record his language.

 The Amurdak language and Charlie Mungulda were featured in Language Matters with Bob Holman, a 2015 PBS documentary about endangered languages.

-According to the 2016 Australian census, there were no speakers of Amurdak in 2016; however, as of March 2021 Mungulda's death has not been reported, and he co-authored a paper published in May 2020.
+According to the 2016 Australian census, there were no speakers of Amurdak in 2016; however, as of March 2021 Mungulda's death has not been reported, and he co-authored papers published in May 2020 and April 2026.